 The DIAG\EN pin enables or disables the diagnostic functions.
 If multiple devices are used, but the ADC resource is limited in the microcontroller, the MCU can use GPIOs to set DIAG\EN high to enable the diagnostics of one device while disabling the diagnostics of the other devices by setting DIAG\EN low.
 In addition, the device can keep the power consumption to a minimum by setting DIAG\EN and INx low.

 8.3.5.2 Multiplexing of Current Sense

-For version B, SEL is used to multiplex the shared current-sense function between the two channels.
+For version B, SEL and SEH are two pins to multiplex the shared current-sense function among the four channels.
 See Table 1 for more details.

 Table 1.
 Diagnosis Configuration Table